 - Focus on creating a relationship with the reader

-It is the section that carries the most details of the story.
+It is the section that carries the most details of how to write a feature story.
 It includes names of people, places, and periods related to a specific event.
 Other components of this part include:

 - Personal opinions concerning the subject